Sinan Erdem Dome: History

 Sinan Erdem Dome hosted the basketball 2010 FIBA World Championship's knockout stage and final.
 During the 2010 FIBA World Championship, most of the arena's 16,000 seats were placed on temporary stands, which were built on top of the arena's permanent stands.

-Sinan Erdem Dome has also hosted the following major sporting events: the tennis 2011 WTA Tour Championships, the EuroLeague's 2012 Final Four, the tennis 2012 WTA Tour Championships, the 2012 FINA World Swimming Championships (25 m), and the tennis 2013 WTA Tour Championships.
+Sinan Erdem Dome has also hosted the following major sporting events: the tennis 2011 WTA Tour Championships, the EuroLeague's 2012 Euroleague Final Four, the tennis 2012 WTA Tour Championships, the 2012 FINA World Swimming Championships (25 m), and the tennis 2013 WTA Tour Championships.

-The arena is also the host site of the major basketball events, the 2017 EuroLeague Final Four and the 2017 FIBA EuroBasket's final stage.
+The arena is also the host site of the major basketball events, the 2017 EuroLeague Final Four and the EuroBasket 2017's final stage.

+It hosted matches for the 2024 FIBA Under-17 Basketball World Cup.

 Tenants

-The Turkish Basketball Super League (BSL) club Efes İstanbul hosted its home Turkish League and EuroLeague games at the Sinan Erdem Dome, from 2010 to 2012.
+The Basketbol Süper Ligi (BSL) club Anadolu Efes hosted its home Turkish League and EuroLeague games at the Sinan Erdem Dome, from 2010 to 2012.
 The Turkish club Fenerbahçe İstanbul also hosted its home games at the arena, from 2010 and until the inauguration of its own arena, the Ülker Sports Arena.
 The Turkish club Beşiktaş İstanbul also used the arena to host its home games, during the 2015–16 season.
-Since the 2017/18 season, Anaolu Efes as well as Galatasaray play their games at Sinan Erdem Dome, following the closure of Abdi İpekçi Arena.
+Since the 2017/18 season, Anadolu Efes as well as Galatasaray play their games at Sinan Erdem Dome, following the closure of Abdi İpekçi Arena.

 The senior men's Turkish national basketball team has also used the arena, since the year 2010.